MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-1.md

 - The basic unit of a language model is called **Token**.

 	- A token can be a character, a word or even a part of a word (like *-tion*) depending on the model.
-	- But in the same way, for non-english languages, a single unicode character can be represented in multiple tokens.
+	- But in the same way, for non-English languages, a single unicode character can be represented in multiple tokens.

 - The process of breaking down the original text into tokens is called **Tokenization**. (*Note: For GPT-4 an average token is 3/4 of length of the word.
 So 100 tokens are approx 75 words*).